Monday, August 31, 2020

 Such self-service purchase technologies slow the shopper down and cause them to pay closer attention to items.
 The devices also can be programmed to issue answers to questions a shopper has about an item.
 Shopper involvement builds.
 Expect handheld scanners to give a more uniform sales lift than do smart carts, though.
 This is because research finds that scanner users subconsciously consider the device to be an extension of their body rather than separate from it.
 This puts the shopper psychologically closer to each item which is being evaluated.
 The closeness stimulates purchasing.

-In a retail era when minimum physical interaction with merchandise is preferred during purchase, shoppers might choose to keep their hands off scanners.
+If minimum physical interaction with merchandise is preferred during purchase because of contamination concerns, shoppers might choose to keep their hands off scanners.
 Yet they could always wear gloves.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.